-1. Application Details Applicant Name: Planning Portal Reference if applicable): ocal authority planning ap. plication number (if allocated): ease provide the full post al address of the application site: f nostal address/nostcode not known, please provide grid reference: not known, please provide grid reference: not known, please provide grid reference: Northing: f postal address/postcode Easting: Description of Developmen Northing:
+Section A: Claiming Exemption - General Information (To be completed by the individual(s) claiming self build exemption)

+1. Application Details

+Applicant Name:

+Planning Portal Reference (if applicable):

+Local authority planning application number (if allocated):

+Please provide the full postal address of the application site:

+If postal address/postcode not known, please provide grid reference:

+Easting: Northing:

+Description of Development:

-2.3 Section B: Self Build Declaration declare that this a "self build project" for purposes of the exemption I declare that I intend to occupy the premises as my sole or main residence for a period of 3 years from completion of the property I declare that I will provide the required supporting documentation as set out in 'Self Build Exemption Claim Form Part 2' within 6 months of completion of the property and I understand failure to do this will result in the affordable housing contribution becoming payable Self Build for the purposes of this exemption is defined as all homes built or commissioned by individuals or groups of individuals for their own use, either by building the home on their own or working with builders.
+Section B: Self Build Declaration I declare that this a "self build project" for purposes of the exemption I declare that I intend to occupy the premises as my sole or main residence for a period of 3 years from completion of the property I declare that I will provide the required supporting documentation as set out in 'Self Build Exemption Claim Form Part 2' within 6 months of completion of the property and I understand failure to do this will result in the affordable housing contribution becoming payable ' Self Build ' for the purposes of this exemption is defined as all homes built or commissioned by individuals or groups of individuals for their own use, either by building the home on their own or working with builders.
 'Completion' for the purposes of this exemption is defined as the issuing of a compliance certificate for this development issued under The Building Regulations 2010 or the Building Act 1984 (final certificates).
 Declaration I/we confirm that the details given are correct.
 I/we understand: The meaning of a 'disqualifying event' for this self build exemption and that where a disqualifying event occurs before or after commencement of development I must inform the Vale of Glamorgan Council within 14 days.
 That my claim for self build exemption will lapse where development commences prior to the Vale of Glamorgan Council informing me of its decision.
 Signature: Name - Claimant: Date (DD/MM/YYYY): On receipt of this application the Vale of Glamorgan Council will make a decision on your claim as soon as practicable.